MarceloArraes/neatScripts/README.md

 `xclip -selection clipboard < file.txt`

+# things I installed:

+- Tool to manipulate video:
+  - `sudo apt install ffmpeg`
+- Tool to copy text to the clipboard with the terminal:
+  - `sudo apt install xclip`
+-

-Some things/commands i have being using often on my server journey:
+# Some things/commands i have being using often on my server journey:

 Docker commands:
 See images: docker images